 B. Characteristics of Lithuania’s archival system and specific challenges

 An important number of Holocaust-related sources and collections were created or are deposited in Lithuania and can still be found in the country’s archives today.
-The Chief Archivist’s Office basically allows free access to all fonds.
-Some restrictions may apply to files containing personal data, but even those can be used either by relatives of the persons named in such files, or for academic survey purposes after applying for a special permission to the archive’s director.
-Restricted source material cannot be published, obviously.
+The Chief Archivist’s Office allows free access to all fonds.
+Some restrictions may apply to files containing personal data, but even these can be used either by relatives of the persons named in such files, or for academic survey purposes after applying for a special permission to the archive’s director.
+Restricted source material cannot be published.

-As to Holocaust research, finding relevant documents can be difficult due to a certain lack of accuracy in available collection descriptions.
+Concerning Holocaust research, finding relevant documents can be difficult due to a certain lack of accuracy in available collection descriptions.
 EHRI’s expert on Lithuania estimates that only some 15% of all relevant descriptions actually contain the word "Holocaust", while the other 85%, which are potentially equally important, remain obscured.
 For instance, fonds on the Vilnius, Kaunas and Šiaulai ghettos are rather easy to find, while sources on the provincial regions of Lithuania are harder to come by.
-On the other hand, the Lithuania Special Archives’ reading room offers an electronic register of participants in the Holocaust, such as Kaunas policemen in 1941/42.
+On the other hand, the Lithuanian Special Archives’ reading room offers an electronic register of participants in the Holocaust, such as Kaunas policemen in 1941/42.
 The names of participants and bystanders can be found, for instance, in survivor’s testimonies at the Lithuanian Central Archives.
-In the light of these findings it appears that EHRI has made considerable headway in identifying and describing Holocaust-relevant collections in Lithuania, but the full potential of the country’s archival institutions remains to be determined.
-A survey of the collections held by small local museums in Lithuania, of private collections and of surviving photographs from the Holocaust period, would be highly desirable.
+In the light of these findings, EHRI has made considerable headway in identifying and describing Holocaust-relevant collections in Lithuania, but the full potential of the country’s archival institutions remains to be determined.
+A survey of the collections held by small local museums in Lithuania, of private collections and of surviving photographs from the Holocaust period, is highly desirable.

 C. EHRI identification and description results on Lithuania